TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 :url: https://embed.grasple.com/exercises/b71d8b9f-a3e8-48f6-b236-58f85a4818a6?id=90997
 :label: grasple_exercise_8_2_4
 :dropdown:
-:description: To classify a 3x3 matrix of which the characteristic polynomial is given
+:description: To classify a 3x3 matrix of which the characteristic polynomial is given.

 ::::